CharbelDaher8/dot-files/README.md

 - Nerd tree for exploring dirs
 - Surround is one of the best plugins, surround lines with tags and quotes, select the line in visual mode then press S<what u want to surround it with>
-- HTML-autoCloseTage closes html tags automatically -csapprox is a plugin for themes
+- HTML-autoCloseTag closes html tags automatically -csapprox is a plugin for themes